 Metadata Structure

-The uploaded metadata file can be in either JSON or XML formats.
-The element names in both are mostly the same and primitive data types in JSON format are strings in XML (Boolean values are ‘true’ and ‘false’).
-Lists of values in XML and arrays in JSON are indexed in order of appearance.
+The metadata file can be JSON or XML, sharing similar element names.
+In JSON, primitive data types are maintained as strings in XML (Boolean values are “true” or “false”).
+Lists in XML and arrays in JSON are ordered by their appearance.

 <?xml version="1.0" encoding="utf-8"?>